 Medicinal chemistry of natural compound inspired scaffolds

 Metastasis accounts for more than 90% of cancer-related deaths.
 Despite recent advances in cancer therapies, the majority of patients with advanced-stage solid tumors die as a result of metastatic disease.
-Mechanisms of cancer cell migration and invasion have been intensively studied, nevertheless, cancer therapies are developed based on antiproliferative effect only.
 Migrastatics represent a new concept of drugs with a great potential to improve the outcome of the current cancer treatment strategies by inhibiting metastatic behavior of cancer cells.

-Cytochalasans are natural actin-targeting compounds that have been thoroughly studied as possible cytostatics but they also show anti-metastatic effect at low concentrations.
-Our goal is to use rational design to prepare new synthetic cytochalasan analogues with antimetastatic activity.
-Based on molecular modelling, cytochalasan scaffold is modified at different parts in order to simplify its synthesis while keeping strong actin binding of new analogues.
-Then, we study structure-activity relationship.
-Antimetastatic activity screening of the new compounds is performed in collaboration with Brábek group at BIOCEV (Vestec).
+Our goal is to use rational design to synthesize new natural compound analogs with antimetastatic activity.
+We study structure-activity relationships.
+Antimetastatic activity screening of the new compounds is performed in collaboration with Prof. Jan Brábek group at BIOCEV (Vestec).

 - Gandalovičová, A.; Rosel, D.; Fernandes, M.; Veselý, P.; Heneberg, P.; Čermák, V.; Petruželka, L.; Kumar, S.; Sanz-Moreno, V.; Brábek, J. Trends Cancer 2017, 3, 391.